cyysu/lest/README.md

 lest
 ====

-A little http server support cgi in linux.
+A little http server supports cgi in linux.